Inside Jesse Williams' Public Battle to Privately Parent

 Stefanie Keenan/WireImage

-In Sept.
-2017, a judge ruled that Williams and Drakelee-Williams would share joint legal custody of their children.
+In September 2017, a judge ruled that Williams and Drake-Lee would share joint legal custody of their children.
 The parents also reached a temporary support agreement later that month.
-Williams agreed to pay his ex $160,000—$100,000 of which served as an advance towards spousal support for Drakelee-Williams, as well as child support for their kids.
+Williams agreed to pay his ex $160,000—$100,000 of which served as an advance towards spousal support for Drake-Lee , as well as child support for their kids.
 The other $60,000 served as an advance toward her attorney fees.

 However, Williams soon found himself paying even more money.
 In January 2018, a judge ordered the actor to pay his ex over $50,000 per month in spousal support.
-In addition, it was determined that Drakelee-Williams would receive half of the Grey's Anatomy residuals Williams earned from Sept.
-2012 to April 2017 (the span of their marriage).
+In addition, it was determined that Drake-Lee would receive half of the residuals Williams earned from September 2012 to April 2017 (the span of their marriage).
 He was also held responsible for paying $50,000 in her attorney and accounting fees.
-As for Drakelee-Williams, she was held responsible for maintaining payments on the family's residence, including mortgage, property taxes and home equity line.
+As for Drake-Lee , she was held responsible for maintaining payments on the family's residence, including mortgage, property taxes and home equity line.

-Things continued to get ugly when Drakelee-Williams accused Williams of violating terms of their custody agreement.
-Williams filed objections to these claims and alleged Drakelee-Williams was trying to "marginalize" him as a parent, as well as "minimize" and "micromanage" his time with his children.
+Things continued to get ugly when Drake-Lee accused Williams of violating terms of their custody agreement.
+Williams filed objections to these claims and alleged Drake-Lee was trying to "marginalize" him as a parent, as well as "minimize" and "micromanage" his time with his children.

 Despite all of this, there was a bit of happy news for Williams that year.
 He was awarded joint physical custody that March.
 But the former couple's problems didn't end there.